Golden Lady (song)

 "Golden Lady" is a song by the American musician Stevie Wonder, released in 1973 on his album Innervisions.
-While it was never released as a single, the album itself peaked at number 4 on the Billboard Top 200.
-The love song, written by Stevie Wonder, contrasts with the other songs on the record that comment upon societal issues within America.
+The love song, written by Stevie Wonder, contrasts with the other songs on the album that comment upon societal issues within America.
 Examples include his comments on drug addiction within the song "Too High" and his political commentary on US President Richard Nixon in "He's Misstra Know-It-All".

 This song is influenced by the montuno style due to the chord progression and syncopated rhythms found within its chorus.